 - Lack of stretching/exercise

-Legs cramping is one of the toughest things that happen during pregnancy.
+Legs cramping is one of the irritating symptoms that happen during pregnancy.
 It gets crazy sometimes at night and the discomfort is so much that you can’t even sleep or rest peacefully.

 Sometimes too much walking in your third trimester or physical fatigue or dehydration can also lead to leg cramping.